 How to Come Up With the Cash

-A simple way to boost your money saving chart is deciding that any “found money” you get will go into that account.
+My favorite way to boost this money saving chart is deciding that all “found money” goes into this account.
 That means everything from getting a bonus to rebates to literally finding money in a pocket or on the street.
 Just match the amount you get to the box on the chart.

 Skip an extra purchase you were considering and put that cash in this fund instead.
-Cut back on junk food and pocket the difference.
+Cut back on junk food and save the difference.

-This money saving chart is just what you need to save money for that big ticket item.
+This money saving chart is just what you need to officially become a saver.

 Have you ever used a money saving chart?